kitech/qt.go/readme.md

 ### Internals

-The main idea is using FFI to call wrapped qt functions/methods.

-So there is no compile and link time dependency of qt lib, only runtime dependency.
+Qt.Go uses FFI to call wrapped Qt functions and methods, so there is no compile/link time dependency on Qt, only a run time dependency.

-When develop use qt.go, compile/test step can be very quickly.
+This should make the development and testing phases much faster.